ctrl-alt-del-world/midway/README.md

 ✖️ 🍝 Add Analytics patterns (via get analytics)
 ✖️ 🍝 Add ability to do multi-variant selection
 ✖️ 🍝 Product carousel
-✔️ 🍝 Seo Meta out of the Box
+✔️ 🍝 Seo Meta out of the Box (this works but i have a no-follow on robots.txt)
+✖️ 🍝 Mock Blog
 ✖️ 🍝 Focus Trap the cart for ADA
 ✖️ 🍝 Example PDP with extended modularity
 ✖️ 🍝 Gatsby Create support for filling a sanity studio and getting a working frontend faster